aandr26/AWS-SAP-C01-Study-Guide/docs/5_Compute/5c_Serverless/Lambda_indepth.md

     * Go
     * C#
     * Custom runtimes such as Rust are possible with Lambda Layers.
-  * You directly control the memory allocated for Lambda functions wheraes vCPU is allocated indirectly.
+  * You directly control the memory allocated for Lambda functions whereas vCPU is allocated indirectly.
   * Function timeout of 900s (15 minutes).
     * Anything longer and you cannot use Lambda directly.